Chart Color Schemes

 Cultural Diversity

-Mawson is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Mawson was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Mawson's cultural diversity is notable, with 35.5% of its population born overseas and 30.6% speaking a language other than English at home.
-Christianity is the dominant religion in Mawson, comprising 40.9% of the population.
-Hinduism is overrepresented in Mawson compared to the Australian Capital Territory, making up 8.9% versus the regional average of 6.6%.
+Christianity is the predominant religion in Mawson, accounting for 40.9% of the population.
+Hinduism stands out as significantly overrepresented in Mawson compared to the Australian Capital Territory average, with 8.9% versus 6.6%.

 Frequently Asked Questions - Diversity